XiaoBuHaHa/D-RGRD/README.md

 bash ./tools/dist_train.sh <student_cfg> 8 --use-kd # for multiple gpus
 ```
 ## License
-PointDistiller is released under the MIT License.
+D-RGRD is released under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.

 ## Acknowledgements
 Many thanks to following codes that help us a lot in building this codebase: